 Our son Paul spent over 18 years dealing with his substance use disorder–—in-patient & out-patient recovery centers, E.R.s, drug court, prison—over 18 years of repeated cycles of which he was headed in the right direction many times, but relapsed due to what we strongly believe was the absence of a community recovery center & a safe, stable residence with peer support.
 A sense of hope and empowerment is critical to staying in recovery.
 Living with others that are successful, demonstrates to them that it is possible and helps them reach that point.

-He was also forced to stay in DSS housing that was unsuitable for his mental state and had the great difficulty of having to spend more than half the day to get to and from a treatment center every day.
+There was also limited housing that was unsuitable for his mental state and he had the great difficulty of having to spend more than half the day to get to and from a treatment center every day.
 Walking miles through rain and freezing temperatures.

 Recovery homes can be self-sufficient, require very little funding and have proven to have a success rate of 80%—that is a great success rate for recovery from a substance use disorder.

-The cost of repeat treatment, prison time, ER visits is far greater than the cost of a community center and homes with minimal cost.
+The cost of repeat treatment, prison time, ER visits is far greater than the cost of recovery homes.

-Our son died March 17th.
-Enabling establishment of a community center and homes for people in recovery will save lives!!!
+Our son died March 17, 2018.
+The establishment of homes for people in recovery will save lives!!!

 Thank you for your time and any efforts you can make on our behalf.